UCL/rsd-engineeringcourse/session10/06design.md

 ### Counting boids

-We'll also add a class member, just because we can, to help us to keep track of the number of boids:
+We'll also add a class member, just because we can, to keep track of the total number of boids:

 ``` python
 class Boid(object):